-The United States isn’t only where these types of alternative energies are emerging.
+The United States isn’t only one where these types of alternative energies are emerging.
 Countries like Mexico are emerging markets driving renewable energy growth.
 India is the most competitive market for the different types of alternative energy.

 3. Increase of Smart Renewable Cities

 A smart renewable city is a city with solar and/or wind power and a smart city plan.
 This smart city plan must include a renewable energy element.
 Right now, the biggest SRC in the world is San Diego, followed by Los Angeles.
 Renewable energy careers are very much sought after in these areas.

-The 1.4 million-population has an energy source in which 33% gets generated from wind and solar energy sources.
+The 1.4 million population has an energy source in which 33% gets generated from wind and solar energy sources.
 By 2035, the city is expecting to see solar and wind account for 100% of its power generation.

 Other cities all over the world are also aiming to become smart renewable cities.

 For example, Jaipur, the leading city in Asia, is part of a national goal.
 India created the 100 Smart Cities Mission.
 The cities need to use solar energy as it’s one of the requirements of the mission.